unascribed/NilLoader/README.md

 ## Using NilLoader

-More comprehensive docs coming soon, but for now, check out [NilExample](https://git.sleeping.town/unascribed/NilExample) to write mods, and use [this PolyMC component JSON](https://repo.sleeping.town/com/unascribed/nilloader/1.2.1/nilloader-1.2.1-polymc.json) to install it.
+More comprehensive docs coming soon, but for now, check out [NilExample](https://git.sleeping.town/unascribed/NilExample) to write mods, and use [this Prism Launcher component JSON](https://repo.sleeping.town/com/unascribed/nilloader/1.2.1/nilloader-1.2.1-prism.json) to install it.
 (Click "Add Empty" under versions, enter "NilLoader" and "com.unascribed.nilloader", then click Edit on the right, and replace the contents of the file it opens with that JSON.)